UUDigitalHumanitieslab/accent-recognition-limesurvey/README.md

 # drongo-lime-surveys
 Scripts for lime survey for Drongo festival 2017
+It contains in particular the static files that are needed to make the surveys work.
-In particular the js scripts for the dialect survey and what's in the face survey. it also contains helper classes to generate surveys from data.
+It also contains helper classes to generate surveys from data.

 ## Getting Started
 You will need npm installed and preferable nodemon.